mochathehuman/dmodkit/README.md

-# modr
+# dmodkit

-**modr** is a lightweight, plug-and-play Discord moderation toolkit for bots using `discord.py`.
+**dmodkit** is a lightweight, plug-and-play Discord moderation toolkit for bots using `discord.py`.
 It's built for speed, simplicity, and zero bloat.

 ## Features